 In addition to our Summer and Autumn CSA Vegetable Box, we also sell our vegetables and encourage the local food movement at local farmers markets.

 We use simple, unheated, moveable structures for our warm-loving crops like tomatoes, peppers, and eggplant.
 Other crops benefit from low tunnels, come winter, in order to extend their season.

-Some specific things we do instead of using chemical fertilizers and pesticides are to plant season-specific crops, use compost, an organic amendment mix, give our plants plenty of space (since stressed plants attract harmful insects) and remove weeds by hand.
+Some specific things we do instead of using chemical fertilizers and pesticides are to plant season-specific crops, use compost, an organic amendment mix, give our plants plenty of space (since stressed plants attract harmful insects) and remove weeds with hand tools.

 Another thing that is important to us is the flavour of our vegetables.
 We select varieties of vegetables that we think taste great and grow well in our area.
 We are pleased to offer full-flavour vegetables that have been grown in a way that seeks to nourish the world around us.

 We look forward to crossing paths if you sign up for our CSA Vegetable Box or come to the farmers market.
 Until then, we’ll continue enthusiastically in our sustainable farming in pursuit of authentic food.